 - Flywheel weight – some people tend to pay too much attention to the flywheel’s weight.
 The heavier flywheel doesn’t necessarily mean a better, more road-like ride feel.

-- Cranks length – depending on what crank length suits you, get a smart bike that offers the desired crank length.
+- Crank length – depending on what crank length suits you, get a smart bike that offers the desired crank length.
 The general rule is that the shorter the cranks, the higher the cadence, and vice versa.

 Smart Bikes FAQ